Iridium0317/25summer-internship-project-overview/README.md

 ### Challenge 1: Product Design & UX without a PM/Designer

 - **Problem:** Without a Product Manager or UI/UX Designer, translating complex engineering requirements into an intuitive application was my direct responsibility.
 - **Solution:** I established and led a direct, iterative feedback loop with the end-user chemical engineers.
-I created rapid prototypes in Figma [或者可以直接说: I rapidly prototyped UI concepts], conducted weekly demos, and used their feedback to refine the interface.
+I rapidly prototyped UI concepts, conducted weekly demos, and used their feedback to refine the interface.
 This ensured the final product was not just technically functional but also user-centric and aligned with their critical workflows.

 ### Challenge 2: High-Frequency Data Rendering Performance